 Your case will then be reconsidered by a member of the Benefits Management Team who will decide the final result.
 You cannot appeal against this final decision.

-For more information about Discretionary Housing Payments please see our related downloads.
+To view our policy on Discretionary Housing Payments please see related downloads.